 However, do note that for pregnant mummies especially, do avoid unripe papaya as they contain papain that could induce labour.

 It would be ideal to boil the papaya before or consume them as a salad.
 Generally, do keep a balanced diet and eat these in moderation.

 Opt for steamed, boiled or even grilled salmon.
-A word of caution though, avoid over consumption of salmon as they may contain traces of accumulated mercury that could be toxic.
-Salmon is definitely one of the natural ingredients that boost supply of breast milk.
+A word of caution though, avoid overconsumption of salmon as they may contain traces of accumulated mercury that could be toxic.
+Salmon is definitely one of the natural ingredients that boost the supply of breast milk.